opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To import one or several scenes from a different project without loading them:**

-    1. Select the scenes you want to import in the Toonz standard browser.
+    1. Select the scenes you want to import in the OpenToonz standard browser.

     2. Right-click the selection and choose Import Scene from the menu that opens: the scene and the related material files copied in the default folders of the current project.